yaacov/mtv-demo-builder/README.md

 Replace `${IMAGE}` with the path to your .qcow2 image file.

-After the VM finish booting and a login prompt apear, wait for the first boot script to start and finsh (only on first boot), then go to web console at: https://127.0.0.1:30443
+After the VM finish booting and a login prompt apear, wait for the first boot script to start and finsh (only on first boot), then go to web console at: https://[VM IP or hostname]:30443

+Notes:
+  - Set virtual machine memory to 4Gi or more.
+  - On graphic boot the firtboot script output is hidded, to monitor progress you can login as demo user and check the machine logs.

 ## Contact